frc5885/FRC5885Mechanical/README.md

-## 🤖 Welcome to the Villanova WiredCats Robotics Mechanical Team! 🛠️
+## 🤖 Welcome to the WiredCats Mechanical Team! 🛠️
 ## FRC Team 5885 | Villanova WiredCats | LaSalle, Ontario, Canada | [wiredcats5885.ca](https://www.wiredcats5885.ca)

 Welcome to the official GitHub repository for FRC Team 5885, the Villanova WiredCats!
 This is a central hub for our team's mechanical design and documentation.
 Whether you are a new member eager to learn or a veteran contributor, this repository will be your primary resource for all things related to our robot's mechanical subsystems.